 Sustainability and green building are terms that are often used but not always defined.
 What does it mean if a building or project is green?
-In an effort to determine and measure this, different rating systems and standards have developed over the years, along with version updates as new information and technology has surfaced.
+In an effort to determine and measure this, different rating systems and standards have formed over the past few decades, along with version updates as new information and technology has developed.
 Some standards focus on the built environment holistically, while others focus on specific aspects such as equity, energy, health and wellbeing, or the natural spaces around buildings.

 Buildings or projects that achieve metrics as outlined in a respective standard are designated as being certified in that standard.
 WIth most rating systems, individuals can become credentialed to designate their expertise in the system and certification process.